U.S. oil baron Harold Hamm endorses Trump for president

 Hamm’s endorsement followed President Barack Obama’s meeting with Saudi Arabia’s King Salman in Riyadh this week.

-By endorsing Trump, Hamm has parted ways with former Massachusetts Governor Mitt Romney, the 2012 Republican candidate for the White House, who has vigorously opposed Trump’s candidacy.

-Reporting by Ernest Scheyder and Sneha Johny in Bengaluru; editing by Terry Wade and Tom Brown
+The endorsement shows that Hamm is parting ways with Romney, the 2012 Republican candidate for the White House, who has vigorously opposed Trump’s candidacy.
+(Reporting by Ernest Scheyder; Editing by Terry Wade and Tom Brown)